Content Marketing and WordPress

 - Introducing your brand to a wider audience and establishing you and your brand as an authority figure.

 One very common example of this is the creation of a custom post type for portfolio entries, but you can apply the principle to just about any type of content you can imagine.

 The savvy content marketer will set up a variety of custom post types for some of their more valuable pieces of content, such as:

 - Product checklists, comparison sheets, or spec sheets.

-When setting up a custom post types, these pieces of content can be sorted and displayed on your website separately from your other types of content, which can be important when you’re, for instance, creating a resource center or hiding certain resources behind a lead capture form.
+When setting up custom post types, these pieces of content can be sorted and displayed on your website separately from your other types of content, which can be important when you’re, for instance, creating a resource centre or hiding certain resources behind a lead capture form.